 Harassment and Abuse

-Aston Students’ Union have zero tolerance for all forms of harassment, bullying and inappropriate behaviour.
-Such behaviour can significantly and deeply affect someone’s physical and mental health, their social life and their learning experience.
+Aston Students’ Union has zero tolerance for all forms of harassment, bullying, and inappropriate behaviour.
+Such behaviour can significantly and deeply affect someone’s physical and mental health, their social life, and their learning experience.

 What is harassment?